microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInSummary.md

 ## Description

-The `Get-EntraBetaApplicationSignInSummary` cmdlet gets sign in summaries for the last 7 or 30 days.
+The `Get-EntraBetaApplicationSignInSummary` cmdlet gets sign-in summaries for the last 7 or 30 days.

+Returns the properties below:

+- appDisplayName - the name of the application that the user signed into.
+- failedSignInCount - count of failed sign-ins made by the application.
+- successPercentage - the percentage of successful sign-ins made by the application.
+- successfulSignInCount - count of successful sign-ins made by the application.

 ## Examples